Rigidity and stability of spheres in the Helfrich model: Mathematical background

-The last condition is necesssary and sufficient: if $f$ is a sphere, then $|A^o|^2 = 0$, and if $|A^o|^2 = 0$ and $f$ is closed, then $f$ is a sphere.
-This has led people to consider the range of non-zero values that $|A^o|^2$ may take to signify a kind of `distance' from being spherical.
+The last condition is necesssary and sufficient: if $f$ is a sphere, then $|A^o|^2 = 0$, and if $|A^o|^2 = 0$ and $f$ is closed, then $f$ is a sphere (see Proposition 8.2.9 in \cite{pressley}).
+This leads one naturally to consider the range of non-zero values that $|A^o|^2$ may take to signify a kind of `distance' from being spherical.

 In Section \ref{SECTsphere} we also use some elementary facts about the calculus of variations and the existence of minimisers.
 In particular, there the following fact is used.

-In this setting it is slightly non-standard and so we shall provide a specific formulation relevant to our work here. \begin{lem} Suppose that the functional $\hat{\SH}^{c_0}$ (or $\SH^{c_0}$) is unbounded from below for a given choice of parameters $c_0$, $S_0$, $V_0$ (or $c_0$, $\lambda$, $p$) in the class of smooth immersions.
-Then there does not exist a solution to (P1) (or (P2)). \end{lem} The proof is straightforward. \begin{proof} By hypothesis, there exists a sequence $\{f_i\}_{i\in\N}$ of smooth immersed surfaces such that the energy $E(f_i)\rightarrow\infty$ as $i\rightarrow\infty$.
+\begin{lem} Suppose that the functional $\hat{\SH}^{c_0}$ (or $\SH^{c_0}$) is unbounded from below for a given choice of parameters $c_0$, $S_0$, $V_0$ (or $c_0$, $\lambda$, $p$) in the class of smooth embeddings.
+Then there does not exist a solution to (P1) (or (P2)). \end{lem} The proof is straightforward and standard. \begin{proof} By hypothesis, there exists a sequence $\{f_i\}_{i\in\N}$ of smooth embedded orientable surfaces such that the energy $E(f_i)\rightarrow-\infty$ as $i\rightarrow\infty$.
 Here we have used $E$ to denote either $\hat{\SH^{c_0}}$ or $\SH^{c_0}$.
 If a solution $f_0$ to either problem were to exist, then the minimisation condition \eqref{EQmin1} (or \eqref{EQmin2}) would be satisfied.
 However since $f_0$ is smooth, it has finite energy, and so

 for some $j$ sufficiently large.
 This is a contradiction. $\Box$ \end{proof} \begin{rmk} The hypothesis that the functional be unbounded from below only has to hold for one particular sequence. \end{rmk}